modernSE/kata-maze-java/readme.md

 * Try to stay clean.
 Hide complexity and low-level optimizations.

 ## Technical Details
+It's a maven project.
+So to open it in Eclipse, use Import > Existing Maven Project ...
 Tested with OpenJDK 11.

 The package `de.cas.experts.software.maze` contains the algorithm and data structures you have to optimize.